gcallah/Rationalism/sorcery/Sorcery.md

 there is "something wrong" with all of us, which should make us pause if we contemplate mocking or taking advantage of what is wrong with someone else.

-The attempt to address social ills by word magic is apparent in the shifting terms by which it is considered acceptable to refer to people of sub-Saharan African descent.
+The attempt to address social ills by word magic is also apparent in the shifting terms by which it is considered acceptable to refer to people of sub-Saharan African descent.
 "Negro" was once fine, but was replaced by "colored," as in the "National Association for the Advancement of Colored People."
 But then